The Kyffin Connection - David Porteous-Butler and The Welsh Master, Sir Kyffin Williams (1918-2006)

 British Palette knife artist David Porteous-Butler was fortunate enough to have been taught, mentored and encouraged by one of Wales's greatest artistic voices, the late Sir Kyffin Williams, KBE, RA.

-The artists first came into contact at Highgate senior school in London, around 1961.
-This was the time of David's 'O' Levels, when the grandly mustachioed art teacher Mr. Williams spotted his young students' talent for drawing.
+The two artists first came into contact at Highgate senior school in London, around 1961.
+This was the time of David's 'O' Level exams, when the grandly mustachioed art teacher Mr. Williams spotted his young students' talent for drawing.

 "In the painting exam, I remember Kyffin repeatedly looking at my work, grinning like a Cheshire cat"